 How to Use Loose Play in Poker

 Mastering the fundamentals to win in $1-$2 games such as getting value for your good hands or solid preflop play, you need to enhance your strategy with something new.
-The case here would be you will be able to assess your own hand strength correctly.
+The case here would be you will be able to assess your hand strength correctly.

 How to Use Loose Play in this Situation

-So the approach in how to make a loose play give you an edge is not to wait for good hands.
+So the approach in how to make a loose play gives you an edge is not to wait for good hands.
 If you are idle and waiting for hands, these players will dink around in a number pot.
 The result will be an unprofitable play.
 It’s best to stick around in hands early in the game.
-Observe your opponents and get a feel with the frequency they make a hand.
+Observe your opponents and get a feel for the frequency they make a hand.

 Making the Best out of Turn Bets